edgexfoundry/edgex-docs/docs_src/getting-started/tools/Ch-GUI.md

 EdgeX's graphical user interface (GUI) is provided for demonstration and development use to manage and monitor a single instance of EdgeX Foundry.

 ## Setup
-You can quickly run the GUI in a Docker container or as part of the EdgeX Snap.
+You can quickly run the GUI in a Docker container or as a Snap.
 You can also download, build and run the GUI natively on your host.

 ### Docker Compose
 The EdgeX GUI is already incorporated into Docker Compose files provided by the project.
 Locate and download the Docker Compose file that includes the GUI container by looking for a file that has "-with-ui" in the file name.
 For example, in the Ireland branch of edgex-compose, notice the two Docker Compose files that include the GUI below.